opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 # Exercise 4: Enabling ONOS built-in services

-In this exercise, you will have to integrate ONOS built-in services for link and host discovery with you P4 program.
+In this exercise, you will have to integrate ONOS built-in services for link and host discovery with your P4 program.
 Such built-in services are based on the ability of switches to send data plane packets to the controller (packet-in) and vice versa (packet-out).

-To make this work with your P4 program, you will need to apply simple changes to the starter P4 code, validate the P4 changes using PTF-based data plane unit tests, and finally, apply changes to the pipeconf Java implementation to enable ONOS's built-in apps to use the packet-in/out via P4Runtime.
+To make this work with your P4 program, you will need to apply simple changes to the starter P4 code, validate the P4 changes using PTF-based data plane unit tests, and finally, apply changes to the pipeconf Java implementation to enable ONOS's built-in apps to use packet-in/out via P4Runtime.

 The exercise has two parts: